Socrats/EGTTools/README.md

   They are both great programmers and scientists, so it is always a good idea to check out their work.
 * EGTtools makes use of the amazing [pybind11](https://github.com/pybind/pybind11). library to provide a Python interface for optimized monte-carlo simulations written in C++.

+---

+## ⚠️ Caveats

+- On **Windows**, OpenMP is currently not supported.
+All simulations will run single-threaded.
+- On **macOS**, OpenMP is supported but performance may depend on the installed `libomp`.
+If using `conda`, make sure `llvm-openmp` is available.
+- Wheels are only built for **Python 3.10 – 3.12**.
+- Numerical simulations require large RAM allocations when using large population sizes or caching; ensure you configure the `cache` size accordingly.
+- Advanced users building from source should ensure Boost, Eigen, and BLAS/LAPACK libraries are compatible with their compiler toolchain.

+---